Name: FELLOWSHIP of the Motor Industry.

 Qualification: A prospective Fellowship member ideally should have held a responsible position in the automotive industry for a reasonable length of time and be keen to interact with like-minded industry colleagues at associated events and locations.

-The FMI: Supports, in every way, BEN-Motor and Allied Trades Benevolent Fund to endeavour to ensure that members and their families turn to BEN in time of hardship or need.
+The FELLOWSHIP supports various industry activities including BEN-Motor and Allied Trades Benevolent Fund.
+The FELLOWSHIP encourages members and their families turn to BEN in time of hardship or need.

-Applications and subscriptions: New applicants must be proposed and seconded by Fellows who can confirm their suitability for membership.
-New members pay a joining fee and a subscription which is currently paid by Cheque in the first year and the subscription is subsequently paid by Standing Order.
-All new members receive a tie/broach.
-Current fees and subscriptions can be found on our application form.
+Applications and subscriptions: New applicants must be proposed by a Fellow who can confirm their eligibility for membership.
+All members pay a subscription, which is paid by standing order on 1st January of the following year.
+All new members receive a tie or a brooch.
+Current details of subscriptions can be found on the application form.

-FMI Committee: The committee shall consist of up to 12 members plus the President, Chairman, Vice-Chairman, Honorary Secretary and Honorary Treasurer.
+FELLOWSHIP Committee: The committee shall consist of up to 12 members plus the President, Chairman, Vice-Chairman, Honorary Secretary and Honorary Treasurer.
 The committee shall have power to co-opt any additional member(s) whom they may need for special services from time to time.
 Each member shall stand for re-election at each Annual General Meeting (AGM).
 At committee meetings four shall form a quorum.
 Any member shall be eligible for election subject to being proposed and seconded in writing by two Fellows and sent to the Honorary Secretary at least seven days prior to the AGM.
 The committee may vary this at its discretion.
 The Chairman will have the casting vote.
-Maximum term of service shall normally be five years.

-Honorary Officers: There shall be a President who shall be elected by the committee, meeting prior to the AGM.
+Officers: There shall be a President who shall be elected at the committee meeting prior to the AGM.
 The committee shall also elect a Chairman, a Vice-Chairman an Honorary Secretary and an Honorary Treasurer at their first meeting in each year.
-All these Officers shall hold office for the next two succeeding years.

 General: These rules may be added to, repealed or amended by Resolution at any Annual or Special General Meeting providing that there be a two-thirds majority of those attending in favour.
 In the event of a Resolution for the winding up of the Fellowship being so passed, the committee shall, after the discharge of any outstanding liabilities, disburse any remaining assets to BEN-Motor and Allied Trades Benevolent Fund or any other charitable cause they may decide.

-- 10 days at least before the AGM, or any SGM a notice of the meeting shall be sent to every Fellow.
-In the case of a SGM any business to be transacted will be included with the notice and no business, other than that of which notice has been given shall be brought forward.
+- 10 days before the AGM or an SGM a notice of the meeting shall be sent to every Fellow.
+In the case of an SGM the business to be transacted will be included with the notice and no business, other than that of which notice has been given shall be brought forward.

 - The financial year of the Fellowship shall end on the 31st December in each year to which day the accounts of the Fellowship shall be balanced.
 The accounts shall, as soon as practicable after the end of the financial year, be reviewed by a member of the committee who is suitably qualified, or has practical experience.